iifl-logo

 The terms and conditions of appointment of Independent Directors are as per Schedule IV of the Act.
 The Independent Directors have submitted a declaration that each of them meets the criteria of independence as provided in Sections 149(6) of the Act as amended, and regulation 16 of the SEBI LODR and there has been no change in the circumstances which may affect their status as Independent Directors during the year.

-The independent directors have also confirmed compliance with the provisions of rule 6 of the Companies
+The independent directors have also confirmed compliance with the provisions of rule 6 of the

+Companies (Appointment and Qualifications Directors) Rules, 2014, as amended, relating to inclusion of their name in the databank of independent directors.
 The Board took on record the declaration and confirmation submitted by the independent directors regarding, them meeting the prescribed criteria of independence, after undertaking due assessment of the veracity of the same in terms of the requirements of regulation 25 of the SEBI LODR.

 Fit and Proper Criteria & Code of Conduct

 All the Directors meet the fit and proper criteria stipulated by the Reserve Bank of India ("RBI").
-All the Directors and Senior Management of the Company have affirmed compliance with the Code of Conduct of the Company.
+All the Directors and Senior Management of the Company have affirmed compliance with the Code of Conduct of Company.

-Key Managerial Personnel (KMP)
+Key Managerial Personnel (KMP)/ Change in Key Managerial Personnel (KMP)

 As on the date, following are the Key Managerial Personnel(s) of the Company as per Section 203 of the Act:

-1. Ms. Anita Malusare, Executive Director & Chief Executive Officer (ED &
+Chief Executive Officer (ED & CEO)

-2. Ms. Muskaan Tinwala, Company Secretary (CS)*
+4. Ms. Muskaan Tinwala, Company Secretary (CS)

-3. Mr. Pramod Karmarkar, Chief Financial Officer CFO)
+5. Mr. Pramod Gajanan Karmarkar, Chief Financial

 MEETINGS

-During the financial year 2023-24, 4 (four) Board Meetings were held on 18th May, 2023; 10th August, 2023, 27th October, 2023 and 08th February, 2024.
+During the financial year 2024-25, 5 (five) Board Meetings were held on 23rd May, 2024; 09th August, 2024, 07th November, 2024, 14th November 2024 and 12th February, 2025.
 The intervening gap between two Board meetings did not exceed one hundred and twenty days.

 Detailed information on the Meetings of the Board, its Committees and the AGM is included in the Report on Corporate Governance, which forms part of this Annual Report.